 Structure and Function

 The New South Wales Police Force is headed by the Commissioner of Police.
 The structure of the New South Wales Police Force Senior Executive Service is determined by the Minister for Police.
-The Deputy Commissioner of Field Operations, Specialist Operations and Corporate Services report directly to the Commissioner of Police.
+The Deputy Commissioners of Field Operations - Metropolitan, Field Operations - Regional, Investigations and Counter - terrorism, Special Support and Corporate Services report directly to the Commissioner of Police.

 The purpose of the NSW Police Force is to work with the community to reduce crime and violence and improve public safety.
-The bulk of policing work is done by operational police at Local Area Commands (LACs).
-Depending on their location and demographics, LACs can often have different demands placed upon them.
+The bulk of policing work is done by operational police at Police Area Commands (PACs) and Police Districts (PDs).
+Depending on their location and demographics, PACS and PD's can often have different demands placed upon them.
 Police work closely with their local community to tailor policing response to the needs of that community.

-The Annual Report contains further information concerning the operations and financial affairs of the NSW Police Force.
+The Annual Report contains further information concerning the operations and financial affairs of the NSW Police Force.p>

 Effect of functions on members of the public